-William Hill Grand National offer: get £30 in free bets for the festival
+William Hill Grand National offer: get £30 in free bets for the Festival

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Grand National betting offer: Grab £50 in free bets for the Grand National Festival from CopyBet
+- Paddy Power Grand National offer: get £20 in free bets for the Festival

-- Betfair Grand National free bets: grab £20 in free bets for the Aintree festival
+- Bet365 Grand National offer: get £30 in free bets for the Festival

-- Weekend Horse Racing Tips + £40 free bet for the Tote Alleged Stakes at Curragh on Saturday
+- Aintree free bets & betting offers: Get £170 in free bets for this week's races

+- Rory McIlroy Masters offer: Get odds of 11-4 for McIlroy to finish in top 5 + £20 in free bets

-- Sky Bet Grand National offer: get £30 in free bets for the Festival
+- Paddy Power Grand National offer: get £20 in free bets for the Festival

-- Grand National betting offer: Grab £50 in free bets for the Grand National Festival from CopyBet
+- Bet365 Grand National offer: get £30 in free bets for the Festival

-- Betfair Grand National free bets: grab £20 in free bets for the Aintree festival
+- Aintree free bets & betting offers: Get £170 in free bets for this week's races

-- Grand National free bets: grab £40 with BetMGM for the Festival
+- Rory McIlroy Masters offer: Get odds of 11-4 for McIlroy to finish in top 5 + £20 in free bets